 If you’ve experienced a traumatic event and flashbacks and anxiety are interrupting your life, you may be experiencing post-traumatic stress disorder (PTSD).
-Dr. Laura Tait and the team of mental health experts at Pacifica Care of Suncoast in Punta Gorda, Florida, offer customized treatment to help you learn to manage your memories and feelings and respond with healthier behaviors.
+The mental health experts at Pacifica Care of Suncoast in Punta Gorda, Florida, offer customized treatment to help you learn to manage your memories and feelings and respond with healthier behaviors.
 Call or schedule an appointment online today for diagnosis and treatment.

 Post-traumatic stress disorder (PTSD) is a lasting effect of experiencing or witnessing a traumatic event characterized by intense and disturbing thoughts and memories of the experience that cause flashbacks, nightmares, and emotional irregularities like excessive anger or detachment.